FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 export default NextAuth(authOptions)
 ```

-To provide your Next.js application with the required fields for configuring FusionAuth, you need to create a file called `.env.local` in the root of your project, as follows:
+To provide your Next.js application with the required fields for connecting to FusionAuth, create a file called `.env.local` in the root of your project, as follows:

 ```
 FUSIONAUTH_ISSUER=YOUR_ISSUER_URL